Before you commence a new position, your employer may ask you to sign a written employment contract.

 Employment contracts can be updated and revised throughout your employment.
 Anytime your employer asks you to sign a new employment contract after the commencement of your employment, it is essential that your new employment contract contain additional consideration.
 This means that the new employment contract must include an additional betterment for you, such as an increase in vacation, a bonus, a promotion etc.

 Most employment contracts are unenforceable in whole or in part, and we will advise you of that.

 Why choose an employment lawyer at Levitt LLP?

 Employment contracts can be intimidating and unnerving.
 Especially for lengthy employment contracts, certain provisions (such as termination provisions) can be complicated and difficult to understand.

-You should not be pressured to sign any employment contract before consulting with an employment lawyer.
+You should not be pressured to sign any employment contract before consulting with an employment lawyer in Toronto.
 You have the right to negotiate the terms of your employment contract and we can help.
 Before signing the employment contract you’re being offered, ask one of our employment lawyers to review it.
 Our employment lawyers will provide you with advice on ways to maximize your compensation and benefits package, while identifying hidden legal risks and helping you to negotiate terms that are as favourable as possible.